LINDBERGH KIDNAPPED OWN BABY?!

 Plucked from his parents’ remote home in Hopewell, N.J., in March 1932, the baby’s demise led to one of the most dramatic trials in U.S. history – and many believe the chilling crime is STILL unsolved despite the conviction of Bruno Hauptmann.

-Now, in a just-released addition to his 2004 book, “The Case That Never Dies”, acclaimed historian and author Lloyd C. Gardner pins the blame on Lindbergh himself!
+In a recent addition to his 2004 book, “The Case That Never Dies”, acclaimed historian and author Lloyd C. Gardner pins the blame on Lindbergh himself!

 Hauptmann was convicted for the kidnapping after he was found with money that had serial numbers matching greenbacks used to pay the ransom.
 But he always claimed he had nothing to do with the crime.
 Protesting his innocence to the end, he was executed in New Jersey on April 3, 1936.